jacopofar/advent-of-code-2019-phoenix-react/README.md

 Comments are welcome, it's my first project using Phoenix :)

 ## How to run
-You need Elixir and node.js
+You need a recent Elixir and Node.js.
+Then run:

     `make build-and-serve`

 it will be visible at localhost:4000